 In general, deployments where endpoints are registered to Cisco Unified CM and a third-party call control platform introduce a degree of complexity into any Collaboration Solution design, particularly with respect to dial plan and call admission control.
 In these dual call control deployments, both Unified CM and the third-party call control platform use independent mechanisms for call admission control and have independent dial plans, and the degree of complexity introduced is determined by the deployment model used.
+(See Figure 10-16.)

 In campus deployments with dual call control, call admission control is not required and the dial plan in each call control system is relatively straight forward: If an endpoint cannot be found on one system, the call is forwarded to the other system.
-(See Figure 10-7.)
+Standard dial plan configuration (calling search spaces and partitions) can be used to prevent routing loops between the systems.